 Control can be done using cultural techniques and/or systemic herbicides.
 It requires persistent efforts over multiple years.
 The bindweed gall mite, Aceria malherbae, has shown some good success in areas that are grazed or mowed.

 You may have seen it in a neighbor’s yard.
 Maybe you have it in your own yard.
 And maybe you even think it is somewhat attractive.
 But the truth is, there is nothing pretty about the noxious weed Myrtle spurge.
 Continue reading “Purge Your Spurge, Myrtle Spurge”

 Weeds are a growing concern in our neighborhood.
 Many homeowner associations and individuals informed C.A.R.E. that they felt overwhelmed by the numbers of weeds after last summer’s rains, particularly, the Bull, Canada and Musk thistles.
 Even thistle thickets like the one above can be overcome.
 Read how to achieve a thistle-free pasture that looks like this meadow.
 Continue reading “Weed War”

 Canada Thistle (Late Summer)

 You might as well mow the area now (saving the step of cutting the seed heads only).
 We can’t stress enough that if you will use a bag on your mower to collect all cuttings, you will greatly reduce the number of seeds left on the ground to germinate next year.
-If you do not use a bag when cutting, we recommend that you rake the area and bag as many white fluffy seed heads as possible for containment.
+Continue reading “Thistle Before and After/ Fall & Late Summer Information”

 Aliases: Balkan toadflax, broadleaf toadflax, wild snapdragon, smooth toadflax